 Mexico says Cuban doctors who helped with COVID-19 fight flown back to Cuba

-MEXICO CITY, July 16 (Reuters) - Some 92 Cuban doctors and nurses who lent a hand to Mexico during the coronavirus pandemic in recent months have been flown home, Mexico's foreign ministry said on Friday.
+MEXICO CITY (Reuters) - Some 92 Cuban doctors and nurses who lent a hand to Mexico during the coronavirus pandemic in recent months have been flown home, Mexico’s foreign ministry said on Friday.

 Communist-led Cuba has exported doctors as a central part of its diplomatic efforts since its 1959 revolution.
 Its doctors were in the front lines in the fight against cholera in Haiti and ebola in West Africa in the 2010s.